Curricular Advice for New Students

 Which MATH 101 section to take?

-- Students who have not taken Calculus and who wish to take a beginning calculus course at W&L must enroll in 101B (B is for a beginner in calculus); this course is scheduled for 4 days a week instead of the 3 days per week for the non-Beginner MATH 101 sections.
+- Students who have not taken Calculus and who wish to take a beginning calculus course at W&L really should enroll in 101B (B is for a beginner in calculus).

 - Students who have taken Calculus before, yet who wish to take an introductory calculus course at W&L must enroll in MATH 101 instead of MATH 101B.